usr-thomas/ApertureOSnew/README.md

 ****Note: The ascii file does NOT come automatically with the orange**

-Then navigate to **jsonc-files in this** repository and choose between configorange or configblue.
+Right now there are two available configs.
 These configs are for the blue and orange versions of the aperture science logos.
 The cyan one looks like this:

 ![image](assets/asciiblue.png)